 Earlier this year, Facebook unveiled Canvas, a way for brands to create an immersive experience for users without leaving Facebook.

-Marketers created a Canvas by compiling a story using a combination of components (text, links, carousels, videos, call-to-action buttons and product feeds).
+Marketers created a Canvas by compiling a story using a combination of components (text, links, carousels, videos, A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." buttons and product feeds).
 Initially for mobile ads only, Canvas can now be created organically from the publisher.